codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ---
-title: "Authorize with Link"
+title: "Authorize with Link flow embed Link SDK"
-sidebar_label: Embed Link auth flow
+sidebar_label: Authorize with Link
-description: "Swiftly embed our auth flow in your application UI using our low-code component"
+description: "Embed our auth flow in your application UI using our low-code component"
 image: "/img/auth-flow/embedded-link-selection.png"
 ---